kgilds/kwgsite/content/post/2018-07-04-r-studio-cloud.md

 linktitle: ''
 ---

-I made this pose with R Studio Cloud.
+I made this post with R Studio Cloud.
 Safe your self some trouble and read about project template.
+I re-read and I still do not have it right.
+Otherwise, I think I am in live.